-For participants requiring a continuation visit to qualify with $PC{20}$ , results of standard reversal are recorded on the Methacholine Challenge Testing (METHA) form.
-If the participant requires additional treatment to reverse to $\geq$ 90% of his/her baseline (prechallenge) FEV1 value, these results are recorded on the Additional Treatment Post Methacholine Challenge Testing (METHA\ADD\TRT) form.
-The final FEV1 attained after all post-challenge treatment should be used to qualify the participant for sputum induction.
+For participants requiring a continuation visit to qualify with $PC{20}$ results of standard reversal are recorded on the Methacholine Challenge Testing (METHA) form.
+If the participant requires additional treatment to reverse to $\geq 90\%$ of his/her baseline (prechallenge) FEV $1$ value, these results are recorded on the Additional Treatment Post Methacholine Challenge Testing (METHA\ADD\TRT) form.
+The final FEV $1$ attained after all post-challenge treatment should be used to qualify the participant for sputum induction.
 The Spirometry Report generated through the MedGraphics system (Metha report) provides the % predicted value needed to complete the Sputum Induction Checklist (SPUTUMCHK) and assess the participant for eligibility for the sputum induction procedure.
-Note that the Methacholine Report obtained through the MedGraphics system does not include FEV1 % predicted value required to proceed with sputum induction at the visit.
-To compute FEV1 % predicted values, locate the FEV1 value (in liters) from the final reversal treatment and divide it by the predicted FEV1 value (in liters) from the top of the 'FEV1 absolute' column on the Methacholine Report.
+Note that the Methacholine Report obtained through the MedGraphics system does not include FEV $1$ % predicted values which are needed to assess the participant for the minimum 50% of predicted value required to proceed with sputum induction at the visit.
+To compute FEV $1$ % predicted values, locate the FEV $1$ value (in liters) from the final reversal treatment and divide it by the predicted FEV $1$ value (in liters) from the top of the 'FEV $1$ absolute' column on the Methacholine Report.
 Multiply the result by 100 and round to the nearest %.